drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 ### SAR of the Quinazoline Scaffold
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.

-Many chemical modifications of the amino-4 quinazoline scaffold have been studied and the resulting SAR features are summarized in the figure below.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/sar-quinazoline-scaffold-58015fbe'><i class='fa fa-play' aria-hidden='true'></i></button>Many chemical modifications of the amino-4 quinazoline scaffold have been studied and the resulting SAR features are summarized in the figure below.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.